 The Dog Did Not Bite the Alleged Victim

-Dog owners and their insurance carriers often assert that the dog in question did not technically bite anyone.
+Dog owners and insurance carriers often assert that the dog did not technically bite anyone.
 In most cases, a dog bite refers to a dog closing its teeth around part of your body.
-If the dog did not take this specific action, the owner might deny liability.
+The owner might deny liability if the dog did not take this specific action.

 Assumption of Risk